Orthogonal-Research-Lab/Developmental-Incongruities-and-Heterochrony/README.md

-Working directory for compound heterochrony (heterochrony with delay differential equations).
+Working directory for the paper "Explaining Developmental Incongruity Through Dynamical Heterochrony"

-This repository will consist of the following:
+This repository consists of the following:

 1) Jupyter notebook with notes on the mathematics and theory behind heterochrony.